-7-9 Points The applicant convincingly demonstrates that: • there is a significant need for the countermeasure(s) proposed - based on past crash/safety data trends, • the proposed countermeasure(s) have a proven track record for addressing the past crash/safety data trends, AND • the proposed application of the countermeasure(s) should significantly (but not fully) mitigate the potential for future non-motorized crashes in the area of the project.
+7-9 Points The applicant convincingly demonstrates that: there is a significant need for the countermeasure(s) proposed - based on past crash/safety data trends, the proposed countermeasure(s) have a proven track record for addressing the past crash/safety data trends, AND the proposed application of the countermeasure(s) should significantly (but not fully) mitigate the potential for future non-motorized crashes in the area of the project.
 4-6 Points The applicant somewhat demonstrates that: there is a moderate need for the countermeasure(s) proposed - based on past crash/safety data trends, the proposed countermeasure(s) have a track record for addressing the past crash/safety data trends, AND the proposed application of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the area of the project.
 1-3 Points The applicant minimally demonstrates that: there could be a need for the countermeasure(s) proposed - based on past crash/safety data trends, the proposed countermeasure(s) have a track record for addressing the past crash/safety data trends, AND the proposed application of the countermeasure(s) should somewhat mitigate the potential for future non-motorized crashes in the area of the project.
-0 Points Evaluators can award a cooks of your if they halipye that the application does not
+0 Points Evaluators can award a score of zero if they believe that the application does not adequately prove the safety need of the proposed project.